-Whilst we have been thoughtful in bringing this information together, City of York Council, its partners and/or Public Consulting Group will not be held responsible for any loss, damage or inconvenience caused as a result of using the site.
+Whilst we have been thoughtful in bringing this information together, City of York Council, its partners and/or Public Partnerships LLC will not be held responsible for any loss, damage or inconvenience caused as a result of using the site.
+Inclusion of any products or services on the site is not an endorsement or recommendation.

 You cannot purchase services or products on Live Well York, but we provide a platform to help you locate and contact organisations/groups to discuss or order directly from them.